ureshkavidu/ureshkavidu01/README.md

 > [Automated Multi Device whatsapp bot created](https://github.com/ureshkavidu/ureshkavidu01.git) by [𝚄 𝚁 𝙴 𝚂 𝙷](http://Wa.me/94714831387)

-> Dont forget to give a star bro.🥲 IF Heroku Deploy seems Error, Fork This Repo And Try Deploy Again
+> Dont forget to give a star bro. 🥲 IF Heroku Deploy seems Error, Fork This Repo And Try Deploy Again

 > If The Api Of This Bot Run Empty You Can Change it To Your Own Api By Changing [Here](https://github.com/nexusNw/Gojo-Satoru/blob/master/settings.js#L18) And Register [here](https://zenzapis.xyz/) to get apikey